Last Updated on

 You will recall that one of the qualities of the material is that it retains heat.
 This is not such a great idea in shoes unless you are an Eskimo because it will lead to sweat which in turn leads to smelly shoes.

 To offset this, manufacturers have taken to incorporating gel beads in the memory foam.
-Back to chemistry and you may recall that
+Back to chemistry and you may recall that a material will absorb heat differently when solid to when it is liquid.
+You may also recall latent heat – heat given off from a change in state.

 So these gel beads change state as a result of the build up of heat from your foot which turns the gel into more liquid form and helps cool the foot.
 Isn’t chemistry fun?